rnv812/gitignore/README.md

 >
 > To use autocomplete it needs to place completion script to `/etc/bash_completion.d/` which is owned by root.

-> After installation command `gitignore` is not found
+> After installation command `gitignore` is not found.
 >
 > Try to add `~/.local/bin/` directory to `$PATH`.
 You can use next command:
 ```bash